DE-CIX Study 2025: Frankfurt is the Global Digital Capital

 • Major railway hub with direct connections to national and international networks

-• Efficient road and inland waterway connections for freight transport
+• High-performance road and inland waterway connections for freight transport

-Furthermore, Frankfurt is also convincing due to its strong economic ecosystem in the ICT sector – with more than 5,000 companies employing around 50,000 people and generating revenue of about 10 billion euros.
+Furthermore, Frankfurt impresses with a strong economic ecosystem in the ICT sector.
+More than 5,000 companies employ around 50,000 people and generate revenue of approximately 10 billion euros.

-These factors make Frankfurt the central hub for data streams, goods, and services in Europe.
+All these factors make Frankfurt the central hub for data flows, goods, and services in Europe.

 Challenges for the Digital Future

-The economic significance of the digital infrastructure for the Frankfurt region is enormous.
-The study shows: Billions in additional value creation are generated by DE-CIX.
-The Internet Exchange acts as an innovation engine, reduces data transmission costs, and increases efficiency for companies across all industries – from financial service providers to cloud providers to industry.
+The economic significance of digital infrastructure for the Frankfurt region is enormous.
+The study shows that billions in additional value creation are generated by DE-CIX.
+The Internet Exchange acts as an innovation driver, reduces data transmission costs, and increases efficiency for companies across all industries—from financial service providers and cloud providers to industrial companies.

 Frankfurt Remains a Magnet for Digital Infrastructure

-Frankfurt’s development into the leading digital capital is the result of decades of investment, political decisions, and close cooperation between business, research, and the public sector.
+Frankfurt’s development into the leading digital capital is the result of decades of investment.
+Additionally, policy decisions and close collaboration between business, research, and the public sector play a central role.
 For operators of data centers, network infrastructure, and IT service providers, the location offers optimal conditions for further growth and international expansion.

-Frankfurt impressively demonstrates: Where digital infrastructure, innovative power, and global networking come together, a future-proof digital ecosystem emerges – and one of the most important centers for global digitalization.
+Frankfurt impressively demonstrates that where digital infrastructure, innovation capacity, and global connectivity converge, a future-proof digital ecosystem emerges.
+This makes the region one of the most important centers of global digitalization.

-The complete English-language study by the Dstream Group can be downloaded free of charge here: “Frankfurt: The digital capital – Internet Exchanges as a success factor for digital ecosystems & economies”.
+The complete English-language study by Dstream Group can be downloaded here for free: “Frankfurt: The digital capital – Internet Exchanges as a success factor for digital ecosystems & economies”.

 WordPress Cookie Notice by Real Cookie Banner